Alex Morgan: Personal life

-Alex Morgan married soccer player Servando Carrasco on New Year's Eve 2014.
-The pair met at UC Berkeley where they both played soccer.
-In October 2019, the couple announced they were expecting a baby girl in April 2020.
-Their daughter, Charlie, was born on May 7 of that year.
-During her retirement announcement video on September 5, 2024, Morgan announced that she was pregnant with her second child.
-In her social account Instagram, on March 30, they welcomed a second child, a boy named Enzo.
+Morgan married the soccer player Servando Carrasco on December 31, 2014.
+The pair had met at UC Berkeley where they both played soccer.
+Their daughter was born on May 7, 2020, and their son was born on March 30, 2025.
+In May 2026, Morgan announced that she is expecting her third child.

-Although the name has been used more rarely over time, Morgan was given the nickname "Baby Horse" by her teammates on the U.S. women's national team for her speed, running style, and youth.
+Morgan's national teammates gave her the nickname "Baby Horse" for her speed, running style, and youth.
 Morgan received the key to the city of Diamond Bar, her hometown, on January 24, 2016.

 On October 1, 2017, Morgan was one of a group of athletes visiting Epcot in Bay Lake, Florida, who were described in a police incident report as being "impaired and verbally aggressive....toward staff and around guests".
 The three members of the group, including Morgan, were given trespass warnings banning them from Disney property, though no charges were filed.
 According to a deputy, Morgan was "yelling, screaming and....appeared to be highly impaired".
-The athlete later posted an apology in a Tweet that read, in part, "I will learn from this and make sure it does not happen again."
+Morgan later posted an apology on Twitter.

 In September 2017, Morgan and U.S. teammate Megan Rapinoe were the first two female players in the United States to sign up for the Common Goal campaign, created by Juan Mata of Manchester United, wherein players donate 1% of their wages to support soccer-related charities.

 Morgan is a vegan.
 She and NBA player Kyrie Irving were crowned by PETA as Most Beautiful Vegan Celebrities of 2019.